krishna2095/StudentAttendanceManagementSystem/README.md

 # Student Attendance Management System
-This is my DBMS mini projec.
+This is my DBMS mini project.
 This project is open sourced for everyone to modify and use it as a base model.

 ## License
 ![alt text](https://github.com/0xpulsar/StudentAttendanceManagementSystem/raw/master/MITLicense.png)